Jump to: Links to Full Articles

 Peter “Toppy” Johnson – An outlaw, he rustled cattle in New Mexico and was sentenced to prison in Santa Fe.

-“Chubby” Jones – Outlaw member of Dutch Henry’s Gang, he was lynched with eight others at Sweet Water Creek, Texas.
+“Chubby” Jones – An outlaw member of Dutch Henry’s Gang, he was lynched with eight others at Sweet Water Creek, Texas.

 Factor Jones – A Choctaw Indian cattle rustler, he was involved with the murder of George Taft and was shot and killed by an angry mob.